leftbassman/hottips/README.md

 # Hot Tips

 In development, utilizing shortcuts and organizational practices can take your productivity to the next level.
-This list is a collection of tips and tricks that are important to follow to keep your process free of confusion.!
+This list is a collection of tips and tricks that are important to follow to keep your process free of confusion.

 ## Terminology